Weighted Context-Free-Language Ordered Binary Decision Diagrams: Operations on WCFLOBDDs

+The pseudo-code is given as ~\algrefs{ABO}{WeightedPairProduct} in \sectref{PointwiseAddition}.
+Note that several optimizations can be performed for special cases, such as $\texttt{ConstantZero}$ or cases when both groupings are equal, to avoid performing a traversal of all the levels of groupings.

-\subsection{Representing Matrices and Vectors}
+\subsubsection{Representing Matrices and Vectors.}

 When matrices are represented with WCFLOBDDs, the variables correspond to the bits of the matrix's row and column indices.
-For a matrix $M$ of size $2^{n} \times 2^{n}$, the WCFLOBDD representation has $2n$ variables $(x_0, \ldots, x_{n-1})$ and $(y_0, \ldots, y_{n-1})$, where the $x$-variables are the row bits and $y$-variables are the column bits.
-Typically, we use a variable ordering in which the $x$ and $y$ variables are interleaved.
+For a matrix $M$ of size $2^{n} \times 2^{n}$, the WCFLOBDD representation has $2n$ variables $(x_0, \ldots, x_{n-1})$ and $(y_0, \ldots, y_{n-1})$, where the $x$-variables are the row-index bits and the $y$-variables are the column-index bits.
+Typically, we use a variable ordering in which the $x$ and $y$ variables are interleaved, $x_0$ and $y_0$ are the most-significant bits, and $x_{n-1}$ and $y_{n-1}$ are the least-significant bits.
 The nice property of this ordering is that, as we work through each pair of variables in an assignment, the matrix elements that remain ``in play'' represent a sub-block of $M$.

 When vectors of size $2^n \times 1$ are represented using WCFLOBDDs, the variables $(x_0, \ldots, x_{n-1})$ correspond to the bits of the vector's row index.
-Typically, ascending ordering of variables is used to represent vectors.
+Typically, $x_0$ is the most-significant bit and $x_{n-1}$ is the least-significant bit.